quixio/car-data-dashboard/README.md

 Test this dashboard by running the python script and going to [http://localhost/](http://localhost/) in your browser.

 ## Quix deployment
 You can deploy this dashboard in Quix.
-Please follow our documentation [here](https://documentation.platform.quix.ai/quix-main/demo-quix-docs/how-to/manage-deployments/create-deployment.html).
-Please pay attention to **Network** paragraph.
+Please follow our documentation [here](https://quix.ai/docs/guides/how-to/manage-deployments/create-deployment.html).
+Please pay close attention to **Network** section.

 ## Full code example:
 [source/main.py](source/main.py)